-Those fuels are available today.
-Advances in electric vehicle technology, paired with an increasingly clean grid, mean electricity is now a viable clean fuel source for millions of drivers.
-Hundreds of thousands of electric cars are already being driven, with millions more expected in the coming years.
+- Electricity is one of the cleanest ways to power transportation.
+Advances in electric vehicle technology, paired with an increasingly clean grid, mean electricity is now less polluting than even the most efficient gasoline cars and a viable clean fuel source for millions of drivers.